Mary Katharine Brandegee

 Mary Katharine Brandegee (formerly Curran, Layne; October 28, 1844 – April 3, 1920) was an American botanist known for her comprehensive studies of flora in California.
+She was also the first woman curator of the botany department at the California Academy of Sciences.

 Life

 Brandegee was born Mary Katharine Layne in Tennessee on October 28, 1844.
 She was the second child to Mary Morris Layne, a housewife, and Marshall Layne, a farmer.
 The Laynes lived in western Tennessee and had nine other children.
 Her family, already peripatetic, moved to California during the Gold Rush of 1849, although her father chose to farm; they settled in Folsom, California when Brandegee was 9.

 In 1866, Brandegee married constable Hugh Curran and remained married to him until 1874, when he died of alcoholism.
 She got married again 1889, to Townshend Brandegee; they shared a love of science as she was a botanist and he was a civil engineer and plant collector.
 The couple walked from San Diego to San Francisco collecting plants for their honeymoon.

 Brandegee died on April 3, 1920, in Berkeley, California, aged 75.